ekzhang/rustpad/README.md

 ## Testing

-To run unit tests and integration tests for the server, use the standard `cargo test` command.
+To run integration tests for the server, use the standard `cargo test` command.
 For the WebAssembly component, you can run tests in a headless browser with

 ```
 wasm-pack test rustpad-wasm --chrome --headless